-Not asking patients about their broader life circumstances can neglect key triggers of underlying health problems, lead to problematic assumptions and inappropriate treatment, and in turn, potentially damage trust and the potential for therapeutic alliance between health professional and patient.
-With current resource pressures meaning that patients may not experience consistency in the health professional they see, the importance of asking questions to ensure appropriate treatment/support pathways from the start are heightened.
+Not asking patients about their broader life circumstances can neglect key triggers of underlying health problems, lead to problematic assumptions and inappropriate treatment and, in turn, potentially damage trust and the potential for therapeutic alliance between health professional and patient.
+With current resource pressures meaning that patients may not consistently see the same health professional, the importance of asking questions to ensure appropriate treatment and support pathways from the start are heightened.
 Primary care teams in England are now multidisciplinary, offering important opportunities for intra-team support.
-Asking questions about socio-economic circumstances holds important potential for ensuring that the right person or set of people in the practice can provide the most appropriate patient support.
+Asking questions about socioeconomic circumstances holds important potential for ensuring that the right person or set of people in the practice can provide the most appropriate patient support.